• Skip to primary navigation

 There’s no doubt about it: Advanced options strategies can be confusing.
 The key to gaining a solid understanding of the hows and whys is to take things one step at a time.

-At its core, a vertical spread involves the simultaneous purchase and sale of call and put contracts.
+At its core, a vertical spread involves the simultaneous purchase and sale of call-and-put contracts.
 When traders buy a call or put, they pay a premium for the contract, and when a call or put is sold or “written,” a premium is received for the contract.
 Thus, opening vertical spreads will initially impact the trading account in one of two ways:

 • Debit: A net premium deficit occurs when the cost of the purchased contract exceeds proceeds from the written contract.